AliceO2Group/AliceO2/Framework/Core/README.md

 is given).
 Users can provide themselves an error handler by specifying via the `onError` callback specified in `DataProcessorSpec`.

+Notice that whenever the driver process spots an error message, i.e. an error printed via `LOG(ERROR)` facility, when the driver process quits, it will exit with a exit code of 1.
+This includes any exception reported by the default exception handler.

 ### Services

 Services  are utility  classes which  `DataProcessor`s can  access to  request